 Individuals who believe that they cannot pursue support safely can request a good cause waiver of support requirements.

 Occasionally, an individual already has a support order in place but has experienced or is experiencing domestic violence.
-In such a case, the CAO should ask the individual whether she believes continued receipt of support will place her at risk and inform her that the CAO can ask the DRS to close the support case.
+In such a case, the CAO should ask the individual whether they believe continued receipt of support will place them at risk and inform them that the CAO can ask the DRS to close the support case.
 If the individual believes continued enforcement of the support order poses a risk, the CAO should contact the DRS to request the case be closed.

-Individuals who want to pursue support but want their location to be confidential can have the Family Violence Indicator (FVI) entered on their file to safeguard information about their address.
+Individuals who want to pursue support but want their location to be confidential can have the FVI entered on their file to safeguard information about their address.
 The FVI will tell DRS and CAO staff that the address of the individual must not be given out or shown in any documents sent by the CAO/DRS.

 Individuals who decide to pursue support may also take advantage of any accommodations the county court may offer to make it safer for them to pursue support.